maddevsio/mad-radiator/README.md

 To run radiator for your own project you need to do the following steps:

-* Install radiator as a dependency for your project(or for new project, that's not important)
+* Install radiator as a dependency for your project(or for a new project, that's not important)

 ```bash
 $ npm install @maddevs/mad-radiator